 “Portrait of Juan de Pareja” by Diego Velázquez

-The Portrait of Juan by Diego Velázquez is a portrait of Velázquez’s assistant Juan de Pareja, who was enslaved and owned by Velázquez at the time the painting was completed.
+The Portrait of Juan by Diego Velázquez is a portrait of Velázquez’s enslaved assistant Juan de Pareja, who was owned by Velázquez at the time the painting was completed.
 Velázquez painted this portrait in Rome, while was travelling in Italy.
 It is the earliest known portrait of a Spanish man of African descent.

 Diego Velázquez was the leading artist in the Spanish court of King Philip IV, and one of the most important painters of the Spanish Golden Age.
 He was a unique artist of the contemporary Baroque period.
 In the early nineteenth century, Velázquez’s artwork became a model for the realist and impressionist painters.
 More recently modern artists, including Pablo Picasso, Salvador Dalí and Francis Bacon, have paid tribute to Velázquez by recreating several of his most famous works.

 - 1605 – Don Quixote de la Mancha, the first modern novel was written.

 - 1611 – King James Version of the Bible published in England.